thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 ## Lab 13 Practice Goal
 Use this case only to practice sales scenario writing, demo script preparation, user testing planning, testing result analysis, and creating a final improvement list for the Budget Tracker prototype.

+# Lab 14 Case Study Brief: Budget Tracker

+## Problem
+Many university students and young professionals find it difficult to manage their daily expenses and stay within their budget.
+They often forget to record transactions or rely on memory, making it difficult to monitor spending and achieve their financial goals.

+## Target Users
+- University students
+- Young professionals
+- Admin who manages and reviews expense records

+## Final Prototype Workflow
+1. User opens the landing/homepage.
+2. User adds a new expense record.
+3. User views the expense records list.
+4. User searches or filters expenses by category, date, or payment method.
+5. User opens the expense detail page.
+6. Admin edits or manages expense records.
+7. Dashboard displays spending summaries, total expenses, categories, and recent transactions.

+## Final Value
+The Budget Tracker prototype helps users record and organize their daily expenses, monitor spending habits, and make better financial decisions through a simple and user-friendly interface.